emileond/100-days-of-code/r1-log.md

 Hard day.
 I didn't have much time so I spend one hour practicing the @freeCodeCamp JS Path (mostly loops and a bit on recursive functions), got stuck in a for-loop challenge and I feel a bit frustrated.
 Code is hard.

 Hopefully tomorrow will be a better day and I'd make more progress.

+### R1D4
+Small wins.
+Today I'm more satisfied with my progress since I finally completed the @freeCodeCamp Beginner JS path and started their ES6 Lessons.
+I'm still struggling a bit with destructuring but I'm feeeling more comfortable each day.

+Practiced JS Ternary Opeerators, destructuring, spread and rest operators.